A Guide To Vines On Your Fence

 Once this basic support structure is built, prepare the ground at the base of your fence for planting.
 Depending on the condition of the land, you may need to loosen the soil, till, spread compost, and fertilize.
 Install your selected plants into the ground, then carefully hold the vine tendrils and wrap them around the hanging lengths of galvanized wire.
 Water the plants as needed and watch as the vines grow and add an irreplaceable beauty to your fence!

-If you need a fence to get this whole process started, call West Florida Fence now at (813) 251-5883 to request a quote and learn what fencing options are available to you.
+If you need a fence to get this whole process started, call West Florida Fence now at (813) 251-5883 to request a quote and learn what fencing options would look great for your vines on your fence.
 From privacy fences and pool fences to security enclosures, the experts at West Florida Fence can do it all.